nerfstudio-project/nerfacc/README.md

 # nerfacc

-This is a tiny tootlbox for fast NeRF rendering.
+This is a **tiny** tootlbox for **accelerating** NeRF training & rendering using PyTorch CUDA extensions.
+Plug-and-play for most of the NeRFs!

 ## Instant-NGP example

 ```
 python examples/trainval.py
 ```

 ## Performance Reference